 How to Create Wildlife-Friendly Habitats

-- Creating Inviting Habitats (download the book free on iTunes) examines the habitat requirements for birds, hummingbirds and butterflies common to Virginia, and gives an overview of planning your garden space to accommodate them.
+- Creating Inviting Habitats (download the book free on Apple Books) examines the habitat requirements for birds, hummingbirds and butterflies common to Virginia, and gives an overview of planning your garden space to accommodate them.
 Consult the MGNV Tried-and-True Plant fact sheets to help choose the right natives plants for your particular space.
 Many of these plants are on display at the MGNV demonstration gardens.

 - Audubon At Home Wildlife Sanctuary Program provides a range of practical ways that you can use to create more natural habitats around your home and more eco-friendly landscapes for birds, bees, and other beneficial wildlife.
 [Sponsored by the Audubon Society of Northern Virginia]